 Shepherds and Their Flock

-I am a mechanical engineer focused on creating technology and policy solutions to accelerate humanity's transition towards sustainable manufacturing and energy systems of the future.
+I am a mechanical engineer focused on creating technology and policy solutions for humanity's transition towards sustainable manufacturing and energy systems.
 I received my Ph.D. from the University of Michigan, Master's degree from the University of Florida, and Bachelor's degree from the University of Pune, all in mechanical engineering.
 My current work as postdoctoral scholar at Argonne National Laboratory is on industrial gas-based "dry" technologies to substitute water intensive processes in the industry and on the use of smart technologies and analytics to achieve breakthrough leaps in material and energy productivity in high-value manufacturing industries.
-I also hold a fractional appointment as a research fellow at the University of Michigan, where I study carbon capture and negative emission pathways for climate change mitigation and adaptation.
 In my free time, I enjoy distance running, pottery, woodworking, and classical music.

 My research is on inventing transformative manufacturing technologies with a vision for dry (water-less) and resource-efficient factories, and developing new computational models for design, analysis, and evaluation of manufacturing and energy systems of the future.
 Specific areas of interest include (1) supercritical carbon dioxide-based technologies in manufacturing, thermal management, and waste treatment applications; (2) predictive modeling and process simulation for data-driven decision-making in manufacturing systems; (3) thermodynamic, life cycle, and systems analysis of industrial and biogeochemical carbon capture and sequestration pathways; (4) least-cost climate change mitigation technology forecasting and policy analysis in the energy and transportation sectors, and (5) regional water impacts of global energy transitions to near-zero greenhouse gas emissions.